reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 It's now time to fix a major defect in this tic-tac-toe game: the "O"s cannot be marked on the board.

 You'll set the first move to be "X" by default.
-Let's keep track of this by adding another piece of state to the Board component:
+Let's keep track of this by adding another piece of state to the Board Component:

 ```js {2}
 function Board() {